Enhancecord/Enhancecord/README.md

 - ReplaceActivityTypes by Nyako
 - ReplyPingControl by ant0n & MrDiamond
 - RPCStats by Samwich
-- ScreenRecorder by AutumnVN (Vesktop & Equibop only)
+- ScreenRecorder by AutumnVN (Vesktop & Enhancebop only)
 - SearchFix by Jaxx
 - SekaiStickers by MaiKokain
 - Shakespearean by vmohammad (Dev build only)